alshedivat/al-folio/_projects/2023_downscaling.md

 \hat{x}_{sf} = {x}_{sf} + F^{-1}_{oh}[Q_{sf}] - F^{-1}_{sh}[Q_{sf}]
 $$

 Although EDCDFm and QDM are equivalent methods <d-cite key="cannon.etal_2015"></d-cite>, they employ different workflows (@fig:method a), in this study, both methods were adopted to generate a downscaled dataset that provides bias-free results at the same resolution as ERA5.
-To further assess potential seasonal variations in wind speed, the trends $\Delta W_{s}$ from QDM were further grouped by week of year and/or month of year.
+To further assess potential seasonal variations in wind speed, the trends $$\Delta W_{s}$$ from QDM were further grouped by week of year and/or month of year.

 The evaluation will follow the steps: (1) comparing the changing signals from CMCC-CM2 and CMCC-ESM2; and (2) comparing the adjusted and downscaled wind speed projections from QDM and EDCDFm at different locations and time periods, (3) Validate the downscaled results by ERA5.
 Various performance metrics such as mean bias, root mean square error, and Spearman correlation coefficient, R-squared value will be used to assess the accuracy of the adjusted and downscaled projections.
 All implementations are in Python and can be accessed from [GitHub](https://github.com/guillerval/summerproject23_CMIP6downscaling/tree/hao-dev).